Primary Care Network

 Does this mean I’m registered with another surgery now?

-You're still a part of Rowden!
+No, you are still registered at our Surgery.
 Your surgery and your doctor will stay the same.
 You won’t be seen at another surgery unless it is seen to be in your best interest.
-You might be seen by a Physiotherapist in another surgery or seen in our “Hot Hub” but you will continue to be registered at Rowden.
+You might be seen by a Physiotherapist in another surgery or seen in any of the 5 surgeries within the PCN but you will continue to be registered at Rowden.

 What does a PCN do?